ChaoticHackingNetwork/hArch/README.md

-A simplistic Linux box, a lightweight hacker OS!!!
+A simplistic Arch build, a lightweight hacker distro...

-Harch is preferably for Security Researchers, specifically those who want to get into Penetration Testing/Reverse Engineering but have an old or slow system.
-The tools (Downloaded during install or after, your choice) are many of the known but widely used tools out there!
-The lightweight Arch design is ideal as alot of the bloatware of unneeded applications is not taking up precious resources!
+Harch is intended preferably for Security Researchers but open to anyone, it is geared towards those who want to get into Penetration Testing/Reverse Engineering but have an old or slow system.
+The tools (Downloaded during install or after, your choice) are many of the known but widely used tools out there.
+The lightweight Arch design is ideal for bringing the older computers to life!

 Have an old laptop collecting dust?
-Throw Harch on it.
+Throw hArch on it.

-Default Features:

-         Shell = Fish
-         DeskT = I3/MATE
-         Displ = LightDM

  **Works great with HypverV or Virtualbox**

+But to get the real experience, use bare-metal :)
 __________________________________________________________________________________________________________________________________________________________________

 To install, boot into Arch live ISO and: